-Goblin Slayer has the Goblins.
-An Always Chaotic Evil race that exist to make other people's lives as miserable as possible, they have no sympathetic or redeeming qualities in the slightest, and will take advantage of anyone who shows them mercy.
+The Goblins are an Always Chaotic Evil race that exist to make other people's lives as miserable as possible.
+They have no sympathetic qualities in the slightest, and will take advantage of anyone who shows them mercy.
 They kill every non-goblin they get a hold of and will rape any woman they capture.
 For every Kick the Dog moment they commit, you're going to want the Goblin Slayer to kill them as brutally as possible.

-Even in a series full of psychopaths, Shio and Asahi's father stands out as the single most unlikeable person in the planet.
-An abusive alcoholic, he spares no love for his wife and children, beating them frequently and using them to fuel his unhealthy habits.
-A flashback would later reveal that he a also raped his future wife because she accidentally pushed him, celebrated the death of his own father because it left him with a big inheritance, left his wife and son and only came back after spending all his money.
-No doubts that he deserves to be called a demon by Asahi.
+Mr. Kobe, the Kobe family patriarch who is Shio and Asahi's father and a major Greater-Scope Villain, stands out as a parental abuser who even Satou's aunt pales in comparison to.
+An alcoholic, he spares no love for his wife Yuuna and children, beating them frequently and using them to fuel his unhealthy habits.
+A flashback would later reveal that he also raped his future wife because she accidentally pushed him, celebrated the death of his own father because it left him with a big inheritance, left his wife and son, and only came back after spending all his money.
+It is no wonder that Yuuna ran away with Shio, and Asahi rejoiced when he died.
+A truly nightmarish abuser, Mr. Kobe undoubtedly deserves to be called a demon by Asahi.